 ASSIs are identified by scientific survey.
 They have a well-defined boundary and by and large remain in private ownership.
 The underlying philosophy is to achieve conservation by co-operation and in this, the part played by landowners is fully recognised and appreciated.
 Most of the areas designated are of value because of the way they have been managed in the past - for example by traditional farming methods - and there is no need to change from existing practice.

 NIEA compiles a list of the most important plants, animals and geological interests that are the designated features of the site and also produces a list of activites for each ASSI that it considers may have a significant impact on these site selection features.
 When an ASSI is declared, owners and occupiers receive a list of these - known as "notifiable operations".

-Consent may be applied for using an ASSI Consent Form (.PDF 110Kb).
-A hard copy of this form can be posted out, please call Natural Heritage, Conservation Designation and Protection (CDP) Unit on 028 9056 9514.
+Consent may be applied for using an ASSI Consent Form (PDF-300Kb).
+A hard copy of this form can be posted out if required, please call Conservation Designation and Protection (CDP) Unit on 028 9056 9523.

 Government bodies also need to notify NIEA if they wish to carry out or permit Notifiable Operations on land that they own or manage.
 To find out more about this visit the page on Duties of Public Bodies.

 Carrying out Notifiable Operations on land designated as an ASSI without obtaining authorisation in the form of written Consent from NIEA is an offence.

 Download the following document for further information: Compliance Policy and General Guidance for Protection of Areas of Special Scientific Interest (.PDF 262Kb)